 - The candidate must make a passive investment of CAD 1.2 Million with the Canadian and Quebec Governments for a period of 5 years bearing no interest.

 - The candidate must prove his/her intentions of settling in the province.

 Application Procedure – Quebec Investor Visa

 All the applications under Quebec Investor Visa program are first submitted to the Quebec immigration authorities.
 Once approved at the provincial level, the application must be submitted to Canadian immigration authorities for processing at the federal level.

 Step 1 – The application is received by the Quebec Immigration Visa Office.

 An application must have the following documents:

-Once completed, theapplication file isplaced in the processing queue and an Acknowledgement of Receipt is sent to the applicant.
-In case the application is found to be incomplete, it is sent back to the applicant.
+Once completed, the application file is placed in the processing queue and an acknowledgement of receipt is sent to the applicant.

 Step 2 – Application assessment by Quebec Immigration Visa Officer.